TomerRon/github-superfilter/README.md

 yarn build
 ```

-Or, create a build and zip it (useful for GitHub releases):
+Or, create a build and zip it (useful for GitHub/Firefox/Chrome releases):

 ```
 yarn build-release